bcit-ltc/infrastructure-documentation/docs/1_container-development/index.md

 !!! example "Example CLI commands"

-    `$ docker login registry.dev.ltc.bcit.ca`
+    `$ docker login registry.ltc.bcit.ca`

-    `$ docker build -t registry.dev.ltc.bcit.ca/web-apps/qcon/qcon-api .`
+    `$ docker build -t registry.ltc.bcit.ca/web-apps/qcon/qcon-api .`

-    `$ docker push registry.dev.ltc.bcit.ca/web-apps/qcon/qcon-api`
+    `$ docker push registry.ltc.bcit.ca/web-apps/qcon/qcon-api`

-When you have an image in a registry, either in the LTC's private registry or on a public site like [hub.docker.com](https://hub.docker.com), it can be deployed to a Kubernetes cluster as a workload.
+When you have an image in a registry - either in the LTC's private registry or on a public site like [hub.docker.com](https://hub.docker.com) - it can be deployed to a Kubernetes cluster as a workload.